iyinusa/cotaskai/chrome-extension/README.md

 1. Open any PDF in your browser
 2. Click the CoTaskAI icon to analyze and ask questions about the document

+### Floating Button
+1. Access CoTaskAI from any part of the webpage via the floating button
+2. Toggle the button visibility in settings if needed

 ## 🔑 API Setup

 CoTaskAI requires API keys to function: